skhan-tech/skhan-tech.github.io/_posts/2020-04-03-Classifying-The-Web.md

 **Sanity Testing**

 One final step here is to test my model against some sample data from Common Crawl.
 I took a few random business-related websites and ran them through my model.
-The first website below was for a manufacture in China that my model classified correctly.
+The first website below was for a manufacturer in China that my model classified correctly.
 The second was a business in Cincinnati, Ohio that was selling tickets to a play which was also classified correctly.
 The last one however was a mobile phone review site which was incorrectly classified as a business.
 It is expected to get some false positives in a dataset like this but overall the model is doing a pretty good job.

 <img src="../images/post4/svc_test.png" alt="test" title="test" width="1000" height="350" />